s1ck/MovieMongo/README.md

 MovieMongo
 ==========

-MovieMongo is a small web application to manage movies which are integrated from different datasources (like DBPedia, freebase or IMDB).
+MovieMongo is a small web application based on MongoDB.
+It manages movies which are integrated from different datasources (like DBPedia, freebase or IMDB).
 Users can register and add movies to their personal movies list.
 The backend acts as a caching layer for search requests and builds same-as links based on given information.

 Movies are integrated refering to a canonical schema.
 Additional information is also stored.
 User can add own information by using simple key-value data fields.

 The project was developed during a practical course at the University of Leipzig in 2012/13.
+Our goal was to work with different linked open data sources and MongoDB as a storage layer for unstructured data.

 Config
 ------